 Patients who have Guillain-Barre syndrome may remain in the hospital for several months and recovery may take as long as a year or more.
 Most patients with GBS recover completely, but some have residual weakness, numbness, and occasional pain.
 A small number of patients are unable to resume their normal daily activities or occupation.

-Fewer than 5% of GBS patients die.
+GBS is fatal in fewer than 5 percent of cases.
 Those fatalities usually result from cardiovascular or respiratory complications.
 Death resulting from chronic inflammatory demyelinating polyradicalneuropathy (CIDP) is rare.